e3nn/e3nn/docs/guide/transformer.rst

 .. image:: transformer.png
     :width: 600

-First we need to define the irreps of the inputs, the queries, the keys and the ouputs.
+First we need to define the irreps of the inputs, the queries, the keys and the outputs.
 Note that outputs and values share the same irreps.

 .. jupyter-execute::